 Kogenta's jaw dropped.

 Kuekuatsu chuckled at the sight of his younger brother doing what he was told while muttering to himself.
-Seeing no further reason to stay, he waved his pack good bye then turned to walked into the bushes, but his mother called out to him.
+Seeing no further reason to stay, he waved his pack good bye then turned to walk into the bushes, but his mother called out to him.

 "I'll need about a dozen Kazcuza berries."
 She tossed him an empty leather pouch.

 "Got it" He replied after catching it.

 "Remember that tonight is a full moon.
 So don't be out for too long okay?"